Peach Blossom Debt: Main Characters and terminologies (With Chinese)

-Pure Immortal Hengwen (Chinese衡文清君): The god of knowledge and talent.
+Pure Immortal Hengwen Qingjun (Chinese衡文清君): The god of knowledge and talent.
 His Celestial Title is Hengwen, meaning “Judging one’s knowledge and talent according to his/her literature works”.
 He asks Song Yao to give him a name of a mortal, Zhao Heng (Chinese 赵衡).
 Zhao and Song are both the name of ancient Chinese vassal states.
 Coincidentally, Zhao is also the surname of Empires of Song Dynasty.

-Stellar Immortal Tianshu (Chinese 天枢星君): The god of mortal emperors.
+Stellar Immortal Tianshu Xingjun (Chinese 天枢星君): The god of mortal emperors.
 Tianshu (Chinese 天枢) is the ancient name of Dubhe, the brightest star of Plough.
 In Chinese classic literature, Dubhe is the metaphor for the virtue of an emperor.
+The character's mortal human body goes by the name of Mu Ruoyan.

-Imperial Immortal Nanming (Chinese 南明帝君): The god of the fortune of mortal empires Nanming (Chinese 南明) is the alias of a Chinese constellation and/or mythological animal Vermilion Bird (Chinese 朱雀).
+Imperial Immortal Nanming Dijun (Chinese 南明帝君): The god of the fortune of mortal empires Nanming (Chinese 南明) is the alias of a Chinese constellation and/or mythological animal Vermilion Bird (Chinese 朱雀).
+The character's mortal human body goes by the name of Shen Shengling.

 Stellar Immortal Taibai (Chinese 太白星君): Taibai is the Chinese name for Venus, the morning star and the star of the West in Chinese Culture.
 Traditional Chinese astrology believes Venus is linked with war and the overthrow of emperors.
 However, in many Chinese fantasy fictions (including this one), He is usually described as an old servant and messenger of Jade Emperor.